Perfect Pairings & Recipes for

 Matching Flavour Profiles

-The flavour profile of soy sauce offers many of the aromas complementary to mizuna, including dried porcini and saline aroma notes.
+The flavour profile of soy sauce offers many of the aroma accents complementary to mizuna, including dried porcini and saline aromas.
 Because the flavour profile of soy sauce has many of the of the features that are complementary to mizuna, they are likely to pair very well together.

 Prominent Flavour Notes Of Soy Sauce Are Represented By Longer Bars